CLAIR-A: Leveraging Large Language Models to Judge Audio Captions: Abstract

 \section{Abstract}

-The Automated Audio Captioning (AAC) task asks models to generate natural language descriptions of an audio input.
-Evaluating these machine-generated audio captions is a complex task that requires considering diverse factors, among them, auditory scene understanding, sound-object inference, temporal coherence, and the environmental context of the scene.
-While current methods focus on specific aspects, they often fail to provide an overall score that aligns well with human judgment.
-In this work, we propose \methodname, a simple and flexible method that leverages the zero-shot capabilities of large language models (LLMs) to evaluate candidate audio captions by directly asking LLMs for a semantic distance score.
-In our evaluations, \methodname better predicts human judgments of quality compared to traditional metrics, with a 5.8\% relative accuracy improvement compared to the domain-specific FENSE metric and up to 11\% over the best general-purpose measure on the Clotho-Eval dataset.
-Moreover, \methodname offers more transparency by allowing the language model to explain the reasoning behind its scores, with these explanations rated up to 30\% better by human evaluators than those provided by baseline methods. \methodname is made publicly available at \url{https://github.com/DavidMChan/clair-a}.
+Automated Audio Captioning (AAC) aims to generate natural language descriptions of audio.
+Evaluating these machine-generated captions is a complex task, demanding an understanding of audio-scenes, sound-object recognition, temporal coherence, and environmental context.
+While existing methods focus on a subset of such capabilities, they often fail to provide a comprehensive score aligning with human judgment.
+Here, we introduce \methodname, a simple and flexible approach that uses large language models (LLMs) in a zero-shot manner to produce a ``semantic distance'' score for captions.
+In our experiments, \methodname more closely matches human ratings than other metrics, outperforming the domain-specific FENSE metric by 5.8\% and surpassing the best general-purpose measure by up to 11\% on the Clotho-Eval dataset.
+Moreover, \methodname allows the LLM to explain its scoring, with these explanations rated up to 30\% better by human evaluators than those from baseline methods.
+The code for \methodname is made publicly available at \url{https://github.com/DavidMChan/clair-a}.